PostgREST/postgrest/admin.rst

 HTTPS
 -----

-See the :ref:`ssl` section of the authentication guide.
+See the :ref:`https` section of the authentication guide.

 Rate Limiting
 -------------